 The spike in Ethereum fees can be attributed to the growth of DeFi and the widespread use of Stablecoins.

-At the time of press, DeFi dApps hold a combined $1.6 billion worth of ETH according to streams from Defipulse.
+At the time of press, DeFi dApps hold a combined $1.6 billion worth of ETH, according to Defipulse streams.

 Ripple—the majority owner of XRP, is now part of the PayID.
-The service is fronted by over companies including leading exchanges like Huobi.
+The service is fronted by various companies, including leading exchanges, like Huobi.
 Their goal is to make payment as “easy as sending mail.”

 This week’s top performer is ChainLink.
 Their decentralized oracle systems will be integrated by China’s Blockchain Services Network (BSN).